rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Gold and glass cannot equal it, nor can it be exchanged for jewels of fine gold. ^2817

-No mention shall be made of coral or of crystal; the price of wisdom is above, pearls. ^2818
+No mention shall be made of coral or of crystal; the price of wisdom is above pearls. ^2818

 The topaz of Ethiopia cannot equal it, nor can it be valued in pure gold. ^2819